saatvik333/tabula/README.md

 # Tabula

 Tabula is a customizable, minimalist New Tab extension for Chromium-based browsers and Firefox.
-It focuses on clarity and control: a beautiful "clock of clocks," distraction-free tagline, and optional productivity widgets.
+It focuses on clarity and control: a beautiful "clock of clocks" and optional productivity widgets.

 ## Highlights